ineffably/visilog/README.md

 }
 ```

-Simply copy the contents of the session log files and paste them into your conversation with your LLM.
+Just tell your LLM to read these files - no copying and pasting needed!
 Each log entry is a complete JSON object containing:
 - **timestamp**: ISO timestamp of when the log occurred
 - **level**: Log level (debug, log, info, warn, error)
 - **message**: The actual log message